 Within the area, there are tons of unique places to stay in Orange County!
 Consider the activities you’d like to do, and read our guide below to discover which area fits your desires best.

 Laguna Beach: Known for local art galleries, secret oceanside coves, and gorgeous beaches, there are so many amazing things to do in Laguna Beach!
-This definitely your destination if you like good food and great sunsets!
+This is definitely your destination if you like good food and great sunsets!
 Stay at The Ranch in Laguna Beach.

 Newport Beach: Known for upscale boutique shops, fancy restaurants, and a gorgeous harbor, this is the place to go if you want to enjoy the finer things in Orange County.
 Try staying at the Lido House Hotel!